France-ioi/taskgrader/README.md

 Tasks can be tested with:

 * `taskstarter.py test`, which will use the tool `genJson` to prepare the task for usage (read about `defaultParams.json` file below for more information) and test it for valid compilation, and test that the "correct solutions" get the expected grades.
-* `taskstarter.py testsol`, which if the test above passes, will test another solution against the task, for quick solution testing (it uses the `stdGrade` tool).
+* `taskstarter.py testsol [SOLUTION.c]`, which if the task is valid, will test `SOLUTION.c` against the task.
+It is meant for quick solution testing; it uses the `stdGrade` tool.

 ### Using tasks